District Adjudicators 2018

 After graduating in music from both Otago and Victoria universities, Graham McPhail studied baroque violin in the Netherlands.
 On his return to New Zealand he worked as a secondary school music teacher and subsequently as the national music moderator for NCEA music.
 He has recently completed Doctoral studies in the Faculty of Education at the University of Auckland where he currently lectures in the School of Curriculum and Pedagogy training secondary school music teachers.
 He is also a violin teacher (IRMT), immediate past President of the New Zealand Suzuki Institute (NZSI), a member of the baroque ensemble Extempore, and artistic director of New Zealand’s original instrument orchestra NZ Barok.

 Sandra Crawshaw is both a pianist and violinist resident in Dunedin.
-She was the inaugural winner of the Kerikeri Piano Competition, the Auckland Star Piano Concerto, and was awarded an Associated Board Scholarship to the Royal College in London.
+While studying performance at the University of Auckland she was the inaugural winner of the Kerikeri Piano Competition, a winner of the Auckland Star Piano Concerto, and was awarded an Associated Board Scholarship to the RCM in London.
 Sandra returned to New Zealand in 1992 and has enjoyed a career in teaching and performing, encompassing both instruments.
-Awarded for 25 years of service to the Dunedin Symphony Orchestra in 2016, she is the longest serving section principal of the second violins, and also plays a vital role in the various education programmes run by the orchestra.
-From her recently completed Master of Arts thesis discussing music teaching and performance within colonial New Zealand, Sandra has just been commissioned by the Dunedin Symphony Orchestra to write a history of orchestral music in Dunedin.
+In 2016 she was acknowledged for her 25 years of service to the Dunedin Symphony Orchestra, as well as being the longest serving second violin principal.
+Sandra has an interest in the music of women composers, introducing and performing various programmes in centres throughout New Zealand, and at the Banff Centre in Canada, where she was awarded a short term residency.

 Justine Cormack is a staunch advocate for the enormous creativity that exists within NZ’s arts community, Justine actively supports and promotes this creative wealth.
 From 2002 to mid-2017, as a founding member and violinist of NZTrio, she was instrumental in the commissioning and performing of close to 40 works from NZ composers, proudly showcasing these compositions within the trio's diverse programmes on the world stage.
 NZTrio also struck up an inspiring relationship with NZ's 'avant-garde' luxury fashion house WORLD, and Justine continues to collaborate with them, proudly wearing their bold, colourful and witty clothing.
 An active recording artist, she regularly guests as Concertmaster, and is a sought after adjudicator for competitions and tertiary exams.
 Some recent highlights have been her involvement on the first four international judging panels of the Michael Hill International Violin Competition, and the highly acclaimed release of a Douglas Lilburn Duos recording with pianist Michael Houstoun.
 Justine's notable orchestral career saw her appointed to NZSO Sub-Principal 1st-Violin in the 1990's, followed by Concertmaster of the Auckland Philharmonia from 2000-2004, where she was regularly featured as soloist.